tldr-pages/tldr/pages/common/btop.md

 `btop --low-color`

-- Set the update rate in milliseconds:
+- Set the update rate to 500 milliseconds:

 `btop --update {{500}}`